 - Cloth involves some patience, some practice and a bit more washing.

 - Having support is important- by that we don’t mean family and friends – we mean US.
 We offer full support to get you going with your Pokkelokkie nappies via email or whatsapp.

 - You WILL succeed and we will make sure if it.
-It only takes 3 - 5 days of giving it your full efforts.
 Your hands need to learn how to handle a small baby.
 That takes time.

 - Crying.
 A lot of newborns hate nappy changing.
 You are not doing it wrong, do not feel hurried.
 You are the mom and you are doing what is best for her.
 Try take your time and do not avoid trying your cloth because he cries.
 She will cry no matter what.
 IT DOES PASS.
 Ask a friend/husband or nanny to stand with you while you experiment.
 TIP: always feed your baby before the change day time.
 This can buy you an extra 10 minutes.
 Expect this picture:

 - Weeing in a fresh nappy.
 We know this one all too well.
 You have finally mastered the nappy, got it on aaaaand….a big wet spot.
 Yup … it’s a big wee.
 Remember with a disposable you cannot see that wee so we don’t even know about it.
 Expect them to pee in your fresh nappy!